SQream/sqream_docs/operational_guides/query_split.rst

 Query Split
 ****************************

-The split query operation optimizes long-running queries by executing them in parallel on different GPUs, thereby reducing overall run time.
-It's crucial to note that not every query may benefit from this approach, as the splitting mechanism introduces some overhead runtime.
-Additionally, it's emphasized that splitting can only be performed in the UI, leveraging Meta-scripting, a feature currently exclusive to the UI environment.
+The split query operation optimizes long-running queries by executing them in parallel on different GPUs, reducing overall runtime.
+This involves breaking down a complex query into parallel executions on small data subsets.
+To ensure an ordered result set aligned with the original complex query, two prerequisites are essential.
+First, create an empty table mirroring the original result set's structure.
+Second, define the ``@@SetResult`` operator to split the query using an ``INTEGER``, ``DATE``, or ``DATETIME`` column, as these types are compatible with the operator's ``min`` and ``max`` variables.

+Splitting is exclusive to the UI, utilizing Meta-scripting, a unique UI feature.
+Keep in mind that not all queries benefit, as this method introduces overhead runtime.

 .. contents::
    :local: